carlosedp/openshift-on-footloose/Readme.md

 `ansible-playbook openfaas.yml`

 Openshift console will be available on [`https://127.0.0.1.nip.io:8443/console`](https://127.0.0.1.nip.io:8443/console) and OpenFaas on [`https://openfaas.127.0.0.1.nip.io`](https://openfaas.127.0.0.1.nip.io).

+Log-in with user *admin / any password* to access cluster as cluster-admin or user *developer / any password*.

 You can deploy any application from the catalog and create routes that will be exposed using [nip.io](http://nip.io/) to avoid fiddling with `/etc/hosts`.